 Previously, as part of the senior management team of the Massachusetts Clean Energy Center (MassCEC), she led programmes and studies that focused on the commercialisation of clean energy technologies.
 By collaborating with universities and public and private partners, she helped facilitate funding for cutting-edge research and the state’s successful installation of hundreds of megawatts of wind and solar projects.

-Vice President, European Commission
+Executive Vice-President, European Commission

 Director of the Executive Agency for EIC and SMEs (EISMEA)